-Whereas the Royal Canadian Mint already produced the Platinum Canadian Maple Leafs since 1988, investors had to wait until 2005 before they could buy palladium coins that bear Canada's iconic maple leaf design.
+Whereas the Royal Canadian Mint produces the Platinum Canadian Maple Leafs since 1988 already, investors had to wait until 2005 before they could buy palladium coins that bear Canada's iconic maple leaf design.
 Production of the Canadian Palladium Maple Leafs has been irregular though with the exception of the first three years of continuous production from 2005 to 2007.
 When they were first issued, the Palladium Maple Leaf coins were the Royal Canadian Mint's first-ever palladium product as well as the world's first regularly issued palladium bullion coins.

 |Weight||Face Value||Purity||Diameter x Thickness|

 |1 oz||CAD $ 50||99.95%||33 x 2.87 mm|

 All Canadian Maple Leaf coins bear the same design, no matter which kind of precious metal they are made of.
 A single maple leaf as a kind of national symbol of Canada takes up most of the space at the center of the reverse side of each Palladium Maple Leaf coin.
 The leaf is intricately etched and radial lines that were introduced as a new security feature in 2015 surround it.
 The space above the leaf is taken up by the word "CANADA" and the coin's denomination and purity information appear to the side and below the leaf.
 A smaller maple leaf appears as a privy mark above the denomination.
 It has the last two digits of the year of mintage laser-engraved on it.
 These anti-counterfeiting measures that can be found on the gold, silver and platinum version of the Canadian Maple Leafs as well make the coins nearly impossible to fake.